benchmarking-suite/benchsuite-docs/src/scheduler.rst

 * ``username``: an identifier of the user that is requesting the execution.
 It will be saved also in the benchmarking results
 * ``tests``: a list of test names to execute to be passed to the benchsuite ``multiexec`` command (see :ref:`cli_documentation`)
 * ``tags``: a list of tags to assign to the results
+* ``properties``: a list of key-value properties that will be assigned to the results
 * ``env``: key-value pairs that define enviornment variables to be available in the execution environment during the execution
 * ``interval``: the time interval between two executions.
 The accepted keys are: ``weeks``, ``days``, ``hours``, ``minutes`` and ``seconds``.
 Multiple keys can be combined and if not specified, the default value is 0
 * ``benchsuite_additional_opts``: a list of string that will be appended to the benchsuite-multiexec command line